RocketMobster/warpcorereports/README.md

 ## Recently Fixed

-- Signing Engineer reference: When "Add Signatory Reference" is checked, the References section now always includes a signing engineer entry and consistent numbering.
+- Signing Engineer reference: When "Add Name to References" is checked, the References section now always includes a signing engineer entry and consistent numbering.
 See CHANGELOG 0.2.3.

 ## Features